 East Kazakhstan, Kazakhstan

-Bordering Russia to the north and China to the south, East Kazakhstan province is a land of steppe, alpine mountains and rivers.
-Slightly smaller in size than Italy, and with a population of fewer than 1.5 million people, this far eastern corner of Kazakhstan is an ideal place for solitude-seeking visitors.
-Click here to see more photos of East Kazakhstan.
+Bordering Russia to the north and China to the south, East Kazakhstan Province is a land of steppe, alpine mountains, and rivers.
+Slightly smaller than Italy and home to fewer than 1.5 million people, this far-eastern region offers vast, quiet landscapes for those seeking solitude.

 Bayan-Ölgii, Mongolia

-Mongolia’s western province of Bayan-Ölgii is famous for its hunters who use trained eagles for capturing prey.
-Up to 80% of the world’s eagle hunters live in the region, with the remainder in Kazakhstan, Kyrgyzstan and western China.
-Click here to see more photos from Bayan-Ölgii in western Mongolia.
+Bayan-Ölgii, Mongolia’s westernmost province, is famous for its eagle hunters, who use trained golden eagles to catch prey.
+Around 80% of the world’s eagle hunters live here, with the remainder in Kazakhstan, Kyrgyzstan, and western China.

 Tuva Republic, Russia

-Tuva is a semi-autonomous republic in southern Siberia and borders Mongolia.
-It’s home to the geographical centre of Asia and also the Yenisei – Russia’s longest river.
-It’s a landscape of wild forests and steppe dotted with villages, semi-nomadic settlements and a vibrant throat singing and artisanal crafts making culture.
-Click here to see more Tuva Republic photos.
+Tuva, a semi-autonomous republic in southern Siberia bordering Mongolia, is home to the geographical centre of Asia and the source of the Yenisei, Russia’s longest river.
+Its landscape of wild forests and steppe is dotted with villages, semi-nomadic settlements, and a rich tradition of throat singing and artisanal crafts.

 Altai Republic, Russia

-Local Altaians and Russians practising Tengrisim, Pagan Slavic religions, or Burkhanism, consider the Altai Republic as Siberia’s spiritual heart.
-The landlocked republic shares its borders with Kazakhstan and Mongolia and is home to Mt Belukha (4,506m), Siberia’s highest peak.
-Click here to see more Altai Republic photos, in addition to the Republic of Khakassia and Krasnoyarsk Krai.
+Practitioners of Tengrism, Burkhanism, and Pagan Slavic religions regard the Altai Republic as Siberia’s spiritual heart.
+This landlocked region shares borders with Kazakhstan and Mongolia and is home to Mt.
+Belukha (4,506m) — Siberia’s highest peak.

 Pamir Mountains, Tajikistan

-Tajikistan is the smallest country in Central Asia and is best known for its rugged, mountainous terrain.
-Click here to see photos from the Pamir Mountains in eastern Tajikistan and the life of Orozbek, a Kyrgyz-Tajik hunter-herder living near the border of Afghanistan’s Wakhan Corridor.
+Tajikistan, the smallest country in Central Asia, is defined by its rugged, mountainous terrain.
+This gallery explores the Pamir Mountains in eastern Tajikistan and the life of Orozbek, a Kyrgyz–Tajik hunter-herder living near the border of Afghanistan’s Wakhan Corridor.

 Saryesik-Atyrau, Kazakhstan

-The Saryesik-Atyrau Desert is located between the Ili and Karatal Rivers — on the southern shores of Lake Balkhash —and formed from an ancient river delta.
-Despite the bleak landscape, it’s home to goitered gazelle, wild boar and saiga antelope, and Asian wild ass.
-Click here to see more photos of this wild expanse through Jamie Maddison’s 70-mile run through the region.
+The Saryesik-Atyrau Desert, between the Ili and Karatal Rivers on the southern shores of Lake Balkhash, was formed from an ancient river delta.
+Despite its harsh landscape, it’s home to goitered gazelle, wild boar, saiga antelope, and Asian wild ass.
+This gallery follows Jamie Maddison’s 70-mile run through the region.

 Ust-Yurt, Kazakhstan

-The Ust-Yurt — meaning plateau in Kazakh — is a coastal desert region on the edge of the Caspian Sea, covering an area this size of Kyrgyzstan.
-The region sprawls out across Kazakhstan, Turkmenistan and Uzbekistan and is characterised by vast salt pans and impressive sedimentary rock towers, escarpments and pinnacles.
-Click here to see more Ustyurt photos.
+The Ustyurt — meaning “plateau” in Kazakh — is a coastal desert on the edge of the Caspian Sea, covering an area roughly the size of Kyrgyzstan.
+Spanning Kazakhstan, Turkmenistan, and Uzbekistan, it’s characterised by vast salt pans, sedimentary rock towers, escarpments, and pinnacles.

 Danakil Depression, Ethiopia

-Over one hundred metres below sea level, northeast Ethiopia’s Danakil Depression is an otherworldly landscape of sulphur springs, smoking volcanoes and salt pans.
-Despite its inhospitable nature, it’s home to the Afar — an ethnic Cushitic group spanning northern Ethiopia and parts of Djibouti and Eritrea.
-Click here to see photos from the world’s hottest inhabited place.
+Over 100m below sea level, northeast Ethiopia’s Danakil Depression is an otherworldly landscape of sulphur springs, smoking volcanoes, and salt pans.
+Despite its extreme environment, it’s home to the Afar, an ethnic Cushitic group spanning northern Ethiopia, Djibouti, and Eritrea.

 Caucasus Mountains, Georgia

-Bordering Russia to the north and lying on the Black Sea coast, Georgia bridges a cultural and continental divide between Europe and Asia.
-Similar in size to Ireland, it’s a country with a diverse range of landscapes from 5000m+ alpine peaks, Samtskhe-Javakheti and Kvemo Kartli province’s rolling expanses of verdant grassland, and the Mediterranean climate of Kakheti’s wine-growing region near Azerbaijan’s border.
-Click here to see photos of Georgia.
+Georgia, bordering Russia to the north and lying on the Black Sea, bridges a cultural and continental divide between Europe and Asia.
+Similar in size to Ireland, it encompasses diverse landscapes — from 5,000m alpine peaks to the grasslands of Samtskhe-Javakheti and Kvemo Kartli, and the Mediterranean climate of Kakheti’s wine region near Azerbaijan’s border.

 Wakhan Corridor, Afghanistan

-Northeast Afghanistan’s Wakhan region — which also includes parts of eastern Tajikistan — is one of the country’s remotest areas.
+Northeast Afghanistan’s Wakhan region, which also includes parts of eastern Tajikistan, is one of the country’s most remote areas.
 Unlike other provinces, the Wakhan has remained untouched by conflict.
-Its quiet mountain valleys, picturesque villages and infrequently visited network of trails makes it one of Central and South Asia’s outstanding travel destinations.
-Click here to see more Wakhan Corridor photos.
+Its quiet valleys, picturesque villages, and rarely visited networks of trails make it one of Central and South Asia’s outstanding travel destinations.

 People